montanariarthur/FunctionalObservability/README.md

 # References
-1. A. N. Montanari, C. Duan, L. A. Aguirre, A. E. Motter (**2021**).
-Functional observability and target state estimation in large-scale networks.
+1. A. N. Montanari, C. Duan, L. A. Aguirre, A. E. Motter.
+Functional observability and target state estimation in large-scale networks. *Proceedings of the National Academy of Sciences* 119(1):e2113750119 (**2022**).